 George's last exhibition at Peres Projects in Berlin exemplified his move from single subject pieces to group pieces.
 This direction has forced Rouy to rethink his approach to space within the canvas.
 He explains, 'I had to learn to allow areas of the canvas to be empty and other parts to be chaotic; I want it to feel intense rather than crowded.'
 However, his recent work also marks a move towards more explicitly sexual and unsightly forms; Rouy admits, 'I am naturally reacting to the time.
 Things aren't pretty at the moment, and I'm exploring that with the work.'
 His work has always been inspired by the likes of Chris Ofili and Peter Doig, but his recent creations draw on the abstract yet controlled approach of the celebrated Cecily Brown: 'I feel really inspired by painters who can achieve that level of abstraction while still retaining the form.
 It's a difficult balance to get right.'

-In London, George's last solo exhibition, "BODY SUIT," was a captivating showcase of paintings pushing physical representations and boundaries.
+In London, George's last hometown solo exhibition, "BODY SUIT," was a captivating showcase of paintings pushing physical representations and boundaries.
 Presented at Hannah Barry Gallery at the end of 2023, this collection of works explores the realms of the unconscious mind, the world of fantasy and imagination, and lived experiences.
 With a delicate interplay of contradiction and resolution, these works embody a profound belief in the power of art to transcend conventional limitations.

 In this work, George's paintings grant equal importance to the human figure's physical and psychological experiences.
 They serve as a profound reflection of navigating the intricate line between internal and external perspectives.
 "BODY SUIT" invites viewers to immerse themselves in a multidimensional exploration of the human form.
 George's masterful compositions lure us into a dance of introspection, where every canvas becomes a portal to an alternate reality.
 These captivating works beckon us to contemplate the complex interplay of identity, perception, and existence.